trusona/forgerock-node/README.md

 ## Usage

 The node comes with a front end JavaScript app that handles the rendering of TruCodes, and redirecting users to their Trusona supported mobile apps when used with ForgeRocks' XUI.
-The following sections describe how the module works for both Desktop and Mobile users.
+The following sections describe how the node works for both Desktop and Mobile users.

 ### Desktop Users